Here Is What The Final 8 Opinion Polls Are Predicting For The General Election

-Every opinion poll released on the eve of the general election suggested the Conservative party is on course to win a majority in Thursday's vote.
+Every opinion poll released on Wednesday suggested the Conservative party is on course to win a majority in Thursday's vote, in what will be a make or break election for polling companies.

-Of the eight pollsters who released their last set of data before the country started voting, ICM and BMG showed the biggest potential Tory majority, as they both had the party on 46%.
+Of the eight pollsters that released their last set of data before the country started voting, ICM and BMG showed the biggest potential Tory majority, as they both had the party on 46%.

 Survation, meanwhile, was the least optimistic pollster for Theresa May, and predicted that her party would get 41.3% of the vote, which would still, however, be far more than the 36.9% David Cameron got in 2015.